Lin-Manuel Miranda’s smash-hit Broadway cheerleading musical

 Bring It On is brought to the stage by a multi-award winning creative team including music by Hamilton’s Lin-Manuel Miranda and Pulitzer Prize winning Tom Kitt, a book by Tony Award winner Jeff Whitty and lyrics by lyrics are by both Lin-Manuel Miranda and Amanda Green.

-Bring It On: The Musical tickets are booking from 8 December 2021 until 22 January 2022 at Queen Elizabeth Hall, Southbank Centre, London.
+Bring It On: The Musical is booking until 22 January 2022 at Queen Elizabeth Hall, Southbank Centre, London.

 What is Bring It on: The Musical about?

 Cheer-royalty and newly crowned Squad Captain, Campbell (Davies), should be embarking on her most cheertastic senior year at Truman High School.

 When she’s forced to move to the neighbouring hard-knock Jackson High, Campbell fears her life is over.

 But an unlikely friendship catapults Campbell back into contention, with a powerhouse squad and the fire to achieve the impossible.

 Who’s in the cast of Bring It on: The Musical?

 Bring It On: The Musical is led by Amber Davies – last seen in Dolly Parton’s 9 to 5 The Musical – and Olympic medalist turned entertainer Louis Smith.
 The cast also features Vanessa Fisher, Alicia Belgarde, Georgia Bradshaw, Marvyn Charles, Chelsea Hall, Chloe Pool, Biancha Szynal and Samuel Wilson-Freeman lead the cast of Bring It On The Musical.